WojciechMatuszewski/programming-notes/soft-skills/build-your-tech-resilience.md

 Next time you are faced with something new, stop thinking "Can I do this?" and start thinking "Oh nice, an opportunity to learn".
 You will not get fired, really (most likely, who fires someone when they fail at something they have not done before?)

+## Exercising emotional intelligence

+Your emotional state has a significant impact on your work.
+When you feel down, unmotivated the code and outcomes you produce will most likely suffer.
+Having the ability to recognize negative emotions and drilling into their cause will help you along the way.

+How would that help you?
+Well, if you recognize that you are stressed or unmotivated, you can find a way to calm down faster.
+Instead of being in a perpetual state of anxiety, you tell your coworkers what is going on.
+The way you talk to them changes.
+Instead of speaking through emotions, you speak ABOUT the feelings.

+> Self-regulation.
+Self-regulation is your ability to control or redirect disruptive emotions and impulses.
+It's an essential skill in managing challenging situations such as deadlines and problems during code development or testing.

+> [...] **the technical knowledge alone will not move the team forward**

+> EQ has a significant impact on your interactions with your teammates and the overall success of the team.
+Even if your team is technically skilled, low EQ can damage morale.

+The last quote speaks to my mind.
+I feel guilty about putting my coworkers' moods down because I felt anxiety or other negative emotions.
+Acknowledging negative emotions and working through them has the surprising benefit of making the conversations more fruitful.
+Instead of blaming your colleague (or yourself) for writing this "bad" piece of code, you create a plan and attack with refactoring.